-Much research has focused on green technologies and management practices in the manufacturing industry.
-But how do companies in other parts of the supply chain “go green”?
+Much research has focused on green technologies and practices in the manufacturing industry.
+But what about companies in other parts of the supply chain?
+How can sound management result in green logistics?

 Logistics companies provide services such as warehousing, transportation, inventory management, order processing and packaging, implying they can have a substantial environmental footprint.
 As many are also small businesses (82 percent of firms surveyed had fewer than 300 employees), logistics firms can be dogged by resource and knowledge constraints.

-Chieh-Yu Lin and Yi-Hui Ho (both of Chang Jung Christian University, Taiwan), using regression analysis, analysed the factors that influence the adoption of green practices within the logistics industry using a survey of 322 logistics firms in the Shanghai and Shenzhen areas of China.
+Chieh-Yu Lin and Yi-Hui Ho (both of Chang Jung Christian University, Taiwan) analysed the factors that influence the adoption of green logistics using a survey of 322 logistics firms in the Shanghai and Shenzhen areas of China.
 Green practices investigated include the adoption of fuel efficient vehicles, electricity management systems and solar energy systems.

-The role of organizational factors (firm size and quality of HR systems, for example), the business context (pressure from customers or government and uncertainty in the business setting) and technological factors are investigated.
-Technological factors, such as the relative benefits of new technologies and innovations, how well suited they are to a firm’s needs and how easy they are to understand and use, are a relatively new focus for research.
+Researchers looked at organizational factors (firm size and quality of HR systems, for example), the business context (pressure from customers or government and uncertainty in the business setting) and technological factors.
+Technological factors, like the relative benefits of new technologies and innovations, how well suited they are to a firm’s needs and how easy they are to understand and use, are a relatively new focus for research.

 Uncertainty in the business setting, in the form of frequent and unpredictable changes to technology or customer preferences, inhibited firms from adopting green practices.